OzzyCzech/ozzyczech.cz/content/bash/Convert video for iMovie with ffmpeg.md

----
-title: Convert video for iMovie with ffmpeg
-date: 2020-03-02
-tags: [bash, ffmpeg]
----

 # Convert video for iMovie with ffmpeg

 You need to include the argument `-pix_fmt yuv420p` to generate `H.264` content for Apple software/devices, and a bunch of other decoders that don't handle `yuv444p`.

 ```shell
 ffmpeg -i input.avi -pix_fmt yuv420p output.mp4